What Is Autism?

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+Autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
 According to the Centers for Disease Control, autism affects about 1 in 54 children in the United States today.

 - Asperger’s Syndrome. …